John S. Stokes III - Custom Puzzle Craft |

 A Gray Ghost Analysis

-The Gray Ghost on the left side of this study is from "Gray Ghost Attacks Stick Figure" (flipped horizontally) and the one on the right is from "Gray Ghost Attacks Flowers"
+The Gray Ghost on the left side in this study is from "Gray Ghost Attacks Stick Figure" (flipped horizontally) and the one on the right is from "Gray Ghost Attacks Flowers"

 These two have white highlighting added to the clothes- must have been done without stencil as the paint strokes are different